Email Security for Retail: 10 Ways to Use AI to Protect Your Business

 Retail data flows through extensive vendor networks, including point-of-sale providers, e-commerce platforms, logistics carriers, and marketing agencies.
 Each relationship involves routine email exchanges that attackers systematically exploit for supply chain attacks.

 Compromised marketing vendors can impersonate brand communications, while hijacked logistics partners can redirect shipments or steal delivery data.
-Attackers increasingly target the weakest security implementations in supplier networks rather than attacking well-defended primary targets directly.
+Third-party breaches highlight how attackers exploit trust-based relationships between organizations and their vendors rather than attacking well-defended primary targets directly.

 Operational Pressures and Workforce Vulnerabilities

-Retail environments process thousands of purchase orders, return authorizations, and promotional approvals daily.
-This communication volume creates noise that obscures anomalous requests, particularly during high-pressure periods like holiday sales peaks.
+Retail teams face constant operational pressure, and high message volume can make malicious requests harder to spot.
+Daily flows of purchase orders, return authorizations, and promotional approvals create noise that obscures anomalous requests, particularly during high-pressure periods like holiday sales peaks.

 Technology Infrastructure Complexity